Last updated in admin: 2020601 MAB

 The mechanisms by which metformin exerts its effects are not fully understood, but evidence suggests that metformin activates AMPK and inhibits mTOR, pathways involved in cellular energy and antioxidant responses.

 Metformin and berberine differ markedly in their chemical structures and bioavailability, but they share many features in their activities against type 2 diabetes, cardiovascular disease, cancer, and inflammation.
 Whereas evidence indicates that metformin blunts the beneficial effects of exercise, the evidence regarding berberine and exercise is somewhat mixed.
-Both compounds have low toxicity, but each is contraindicated in some (but differing) circumstances.
+Both compounds have low toxicity but are contraindicated in some (but differing) circumstances.

 More clinical studies involving large groups of participants are needed to determine the effects of berberine on exercise-induced health benefits.